 - Heat vegetable oil in a large stockpot or Dutch oven over medium-high heat.

 - Then, add the balls to the Dutch oven and cook for about 4 minutes, until evenly golden and crispy.
+Work in batches.

-- Transfer to a paper towel-lined plate.
+- After that, transfer to a paper towel-lined plate to drain excess oil.